 When you’re shopping…

-- You may be asked to take off your shoes when entering a store or changing area.
-This is common in households and also in some stores.
+- In Japan you may be asked to take off your shoes when entering a store or changing area.
+This is common in Japanese households and also in some stores.
+One cultural difference that some Americans might already practice in their own homes or when visiting other peoples homes.

 - If you’re a female trying on shirts, you may be given a face cover.
 Don’t worry, it’s not personal.
 Stores are just trying to avoid getting make-up on clothes.